osmandapp/docs/content/osmand/widgets/configure-screen.md

 ---
 title: "Configure Screen"
 intro: "Configure screen is a menu that allows to configure what widgets will be displayed over the map.
-It allows you to enable and configure Quick action, Navigation widgets,  and remaining elements."
+It allows you to enable and configure Quick action, Informational & Navigational widgets  and other elements."
 versions: '*'
 ---